CDRT/docs/bios/settings/thinkstation/startup.md

  Whether to record the last successful startup state to reduce the POST time at the next startup.

-!> We recommended turning off “Fast Boot” if you often use CD/DVD or network to load your operating system.
+!> We recommend turning off “Fast Boot” if you often use CD/DVD or network to load your operating system.

 Options: